 If you are feeling anxious about something, make a brief note of it on paper and postpone worrying about it until the next day when it will be easier to resolve.
 Similarly, if a brilliant idea is keeping you awake, make a note of it on paper and fall back to sleep knowing you’ll be much more productive after a good night’s rest.

 Keep specific times during the day for checking your phone and social media and, as much as possible, try to focus on one task at a time.
-You’ll be better able to calm your mind at bedtime with less strings.
+You’ll be better able to calm your mind at bedtime with fewer strings.

 A Deep Breathing Exercise to Help You Sleep:

 Breathing from your stomach rather than your chest can activate the relaxation response and lower your heart rate, blood pressure, and stress levels to help you to sleep effectively.

 - Lay down in bed and close your eyes slowly.

 - Put one hand on your chest and the other hand on your stomach.

 - Breathe in through your nose.
 The hand on your stomach should rise and the other hand on your chest should move very little.

 - Exhale the air through your mouth, pushing out as much air as you can while contracting your abdominal muscles.

 - Continue to breathe in through the nose and out through your mouth.
 Try to inhale enough so that your lower abdomen rises and falls.
 Count slowly as you exhale.